coderamen666/srd-v3.5-md/basic-rules-and-legal/npc-classes.md

 To prepare or cast a spell, an adept must have a Wisdom score equal to at least 10 + the spell level.
-The Difficulty Class for a saving throw against an adept's spell is 10 + the spell level + the adept's Wisdom modifier.
+The Difficulty Class for a saving throw against an adept’s spell is 10 + the spell level + the adept’s Wisdom modifier.

 Adepts, unlike wizards, do not acquire their spells from books or